 The conclusion is that if you lack the motivation to make an important change in your life, then do something, anything really, and then harness the reaction to that action as a way to begin motivating yourself.

 I call this The “Do Something” Principle.
-And I developed it on accident back in my years as a dating coach, helping men who were otherwise immobilized by fears, rationalizations, and apathy to take action and meet new people.
+And I developed it on accident back in my years as a consultant, helping people who were otherwise immobilized by fears, rationalizations, and apathy to take action.

 It began out of simple pragmatism: you paid me to be here so you might as well do something.
 I don’t care, do anything!

-What I found is that often once they did something, even the smallest of actions: such as chatting with the bartender for a moment, or asking someone for the time, or even walking to the dance floor and dancing alone for a minute, it would soon give them the inspiration and motivation to do something else.
+What I found is that often once they did something, even the smallest of actions, it would soon give them the inspiration and motivation to do something else.
 They had sent a signal to themselves, “OK, I did that, I guess I can do more.”
 And slowly we could take it from there.

 Over the years, I’ve applied the “Do Something” Principle in my own life as well.